dylanblauw/Theanimevaultapi/README.md

 The Anime Vault – Website

 Welcome to The Anime Vault, an anime-themed eCommerce platform where users can explore, browse, and purchase anime-related products.
-This repository contains the full frontend source code, including integrations with WooCommerce, Vercel, and TailwindCSS.
+This repository contains the full frontend source code, now fully powered by Square Catalog API with Vercel serverless API routes and TailwindCSS.

 Project Overview